What is the M367 Pill?

 M367 Interactions

 Drug interactions can alter how your medications function and potentially elevate the risk of severe side effects.
 Please note that this document may not encompass all conceivable drug interactions.
-Maintain a comprehensive record of all the products you use, including prescription and over-the-counter medications and herbal products, and share this list with your doctor and pharmacist.
+Maintain a comprehensive record of all your products, including prescription over-the-counter and herbal products, and share this list with your doctor and pharmacist.
 Do not initiate, terminate, or adjust the dosages of any medicines without first obtaining approval from your doctor.

-Certain products that may interact with this medication include pain medications classified as mixed opioid agonists/antagonists, such as butorphanol, nalbuphine, and pentazocine, as well as naltrexone and samidorphan.
+Certain products may interact with this medication, including pain medications classified as mixed opioid agonists/antagonists, such as butorphanol, nalbuphine, and pentazocine, as well as naltrexone and samidorphan.

 Be sure to scrutinize the labels on all your medications, including allergy or cold and cough products, as they might contain ingredients that induce drowsiness.
 Consult your pharmacist to ensure the safe use of these products.

-It’s worth noting that this medication may potentially interfere with specific laboratory tests, such as amylase and lipase levels, which could lead to inaccurate test results.
-Therefore, ensure that both laboratory personnel and all your healthcare providers know about your usage of this medication.
+This medication may potentially interfere with specific laboratory tests, such as amylase and lipase levels, which could lead to inaccurate test results.
+Therefore, ensure that laboratory personnel and all your healthcare providers know about your medication usage.

 M367 Overdose